 I hesitate to use the word unique but it certainly applies to Godkiller: Walk Among Us as a film-viewing experience.
 Neither truly a film, neither 100% a comic-book, nor a work of animation either, it exists somewhere between all three.
 In the words of creator Matt Pizzolo it is an ‘illustrated film’.
 Furthermore, Pizzolo has ambitiously conceived Godkiller as a multi-media series.
 Walk Among Us was first released as a six-part comic-book series in 2008.
 Then appeared this film, which essentially brings panels from the comic-book to life.
 The film was initially released as several mini-episodes on dvd in 2009 then compiled as a single film and given a theatrical screening.
-There have also been a series of e-books Godkiller: Silent War, two of which were released in 2010 and with others to come.
-Matt Pizzolo is reportedly working on another graphic novel series, as well as a film follow-up.
+There have also been a series of e-books Godkiller: Silent War, two of which were released in 2010, followed by a comic-book series in 2014.

 It takes some time to get used to the ‘illustrated film’ effect.
 Essentially, we are just watching static comic-book panels on the screen where there are occasional elements within them that move or come with superimposed CGI effects.
 Plus of course an audio soundtrack that is narrated by various reasonably well-known B-list names.
 Dramatically though, this ends up being dull.
 Most of the comic-book panels are drawn in a sketchy way so there is not even much detail to the artwork to admire.
 That said, you end up eventually accepting the film for what it is and by the time of the climactic scenes with Tommy and Halfpipe trapped in the pit with the zombified prisoners advancing and he trying to get the trick of dematerialising his hand to reach through and open the door, the film ends up generating a reasonable degree of dramatic tension.